ajaynegi45/LibraryMan/code_of_conduct.md

 - Banning the individual from contributing to the project in the future.
 ## Reporting Incidents 📩

-If you witness or experience any behavior that violates this code of conduct, please report it immediately by contacting one of the project maintainers through [email](mailto:contact@ajaynegi.co) or on the project's issue tracker.
+If you witness or experience any behavior that violates this code of conduct, please report it immediately by contacting one of the project maintainers through [email](mailto:codiescoder@gmail.com) or on the project's issue tracker.
 All reports will be kept confidential and will be investigated promptly.

-**Email:** contact@ajaynegi.co
 ## Our Pledge 😌

 We are committed to creating and maintaining a welcoming and respectful community for all contributors, and to holding ourselves and others accountable to these standards of behavior.
 We invite all contributors to join us in creating a positive and inclusive environment for everyone.